 It’s a small detail, but I can’t stand fake popular myths, and Michael Lewis perpetrates the lie of the frog in boiling water (read more in: self-help lies).

-As a social-psychologist who loves psychology, sociology, and understanding humans, I thoroughly enjoyed “The Undoing Project”.
+As a social-psychologist who loves psychology, sociology, and understanding people, I thoroughly enjoyed “The Undoing Project”.

 Some of the highlights for me: